Want to know how to write the best father of the bride speech for your daughter on her wedding day? Here's some essential tips and advice.

 Father of the Bride Speech Template

 You need to introduce yourself, but it doesn’t have to be reminiscent of an AA meeting.
-Tell them your name and maybe crack a small joke to make yourself feel relaxed.
+Tell them your name and maybe crack a little joke to make you, and loved ones, feel relaxed.

 Make a formal welcome to everyone, and thank them for coming.
 Try to also mention the bride’s mother and the groom’s parents too.

 Formally welcome the groom to your family.
 You can mention how you felt about him when you first met him, or a moment when you’ve been particularly glad he’s around.
-Try to be positive about the future and moving forward with him as a family member.
+Try to be positive about the future and look forward to him being an official family member.

 As the elder speaker at the wedding, you should impart some of your wisdom to the happy couple.
 This could be about maintaining a healthy marriage or living a happy life.
 This is also a good place to throw in some jokes, however, err on the side of tasteful.
 You don’t want to upset anyone.